BarRaiders/barraiders.github.io/docs/faqs/battery/icue.md

 ##  Troubleshooting
 ### The Enable Battery in System Tray option doesn't exist for my device
-This seems to be an issue with iCue for some device.
+This seems to be an issue with iCue for some devices.
 Reach out to [CORSAIR](https://www.corsair.com/us/en/contact) for more support.